 Now that you’re more familiar with the key steps of an ERP implementation, let’s explore a few points to keep in mind as you embark on your journey:

-• As we mentioned before, choosing a trusted implementation partner is crucial.
+- As we mentioned before, choosing a trusted implementation partner is crucial.
 We cannot emphasize this enough – you want to work with a partner that has extensive experience in the field, and that truly has your success at heart.
 Be sure to choose a partner that will bring unique value to your business priority.
-An excellent way to assess a consulting firm’s expertise is by looking at their case studies, blogs.
+An excellent way to assess a consulting firm’s expertise is by looking at their case studies, product knowledge and blogs.

 Now that you’re more familiar with the main steps of an ERP implementation, it’s time to look at which strategy is right for YOU.
 Here’s a quick pros and cons overview, followed by a deeper dive into each strategy.